imarc/handbook/frontend.markdown

 [placed on the `body` tag](frontend#SpecificTargeting), and instances when IDs are more appropriate hooks for JavaScript purposes.

-Classes should be lowercase, using hyphens between words.
-Ideally, your class should always be one word.
+Classes should be lowercase, using hyphens to separate words.
+Ideally, classes are only one word.

 Classes have the benefit of being highly reusable.
 By utilizing classes, we can write leaner, more modular CSS.